Managing Devices

 2. For those devices whose Asset Type is Gateway, click the View icon view.

-3. In Device Details page, go to the Sub-device tab.
+3. In Device Details page, go to the Sub-Device tab.

-4. Click New Sub-device, select the devices to be added to this gateway device and click OK.
+4. Click New Sub-Device, select the devices to be added to this gateway device and click OK.
 You can only select those that have not been added to other gateway devices.

-Message Tracing
+Tracing Message

 You can use message tracing to quickly locate and analyze the cause if a failure occurs during device activation, command issuance, and data reporting.